 Our trip to Poland

 When Doug announced we were going to Poland, I was both excited and a little nervous.
 Some of the Polish people I’d met in years past were clearly anti-Semitic.
-They’d been through a horrific war and Communist takeover so it was understandable that they would be bitter.
+They or their relatives suffered through a horrific war and Communist takeover so some bitterness is understandable.
 Much to my delight and relief, I found the Polish people I met on our trip to be friendly, hospitable, and sympathetic to the plight and history of the Jews in Poland – and their many contributions to art, culture, science, and business.

 The Polish people were also able to re-establish their heritage and traditions that include some of their mouth-watering cuisines.

 When we were in Kraków (an amazing Polish city) we also drank some mead.
 It’s made with honey, hops, grains, and spices and is called the “ancestor of all fermented drinks.”
 It originated thousands of years ago possibly by the Sanskrit Rig-Veda of Ancient India and in the last centuries BC, cultures in Europe, Africa, and Asia were drinking it.
-Since then it’s been drunk by Vikings, Saxons, Celts, Egyptians, Greeks, and Romans.
+It’s also known to have been drunk by Vikings, Saxons, Celts, Egyptians, Greeks, and Romans.

 Book a Trip to Poland